ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 2. ⁠The existence of an auction system which includes a Day Ahead, Intra-day and reserve market makes it a more difficult system to analyse.
 3. ⁠Nowadays, the way to face this market is based on deterministic softwares, gut feeling of the trading specialists, among others.

-{% deterministic v/s stochastic %}
+{% details Click here to know more %}
+Deterministic v/s Stochastic.
 Deterministic events always gives the same ouput given an identical input.⁠ Stochastic events Involves randomness, it's possible to produce different outputs given a "identical" inputs.
 As an example, imagine yourself want to go and ask a calculator to your university library.
 {% enddetails %}